zjunlp/DeepKE/example/triple/PURE/README.md

 ## Models

-1. PURE (Based on the paper "A Frustratingly Easy Approach for Entity and Relation Extraction")
+PURE (Based on the paper "[A Frustratingly Easy Approach for Entity and Relation Extraction](https://arxiv.org/pdf/2010.12812.pdf)")
-2. Transformer
-3. Pre-trained Model (BERT)